-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis personnel.
+The course is designed to familiarize students with the various legal aspects concerning healthcare organizations and the duties with patients and employees.

 HCA 1021 EMPLOYMENT LAW IN HEALTHCARE